foosel/ep2025/how-to-deal-with-toxic-people.md

 <img src="img/heavy-bag.gif" class="r-stretch" alt="Looping GIF of me punching the heavy bag in my office" />

+Notes:

+- This is how I cope ;)
+- People used to think that I joke when I tell them I have a punching bag in my office
+- I'm a full time open source maintainer, it really helps!
+- Ok, but WHY does it help?

 ---

 <!-- .element: class="layout-half" data-background-image="img/capybara2.jpg" data-background-size="49%" data-background-position="right" -->